Non-Invertible Higher-Categorical Symmetries: Symmetries and Higher-Categories

+Simple objects are by definition those codimension-1 topological defects that have a single vacuum, or in other words, carry a single topological local operator on their worldvolume.

+There is also a product/monoidal structure on the objects coming from fusing codimension-one topological defects.
+See figure \ref{fig:D1D2}, where we consider fusing two codimension-1 defects $D^{(1)}_{d-1}$ and $D^{(2)}_{d-1}$.
+The resulting codimension-1 defect is denoted as $D^{(12)}_{d-1}$, which we represent in equations as \be D^{(1)}_{d-1}\otimes D^{(2)}_{d-1}=D^{(12)}_{d-1} \ee or as \be D^{(1)}_{d-1}(\Sigma_{d-1})\otimes D^{(2)}_{d-1}(\Sigma_{d-1})=D^{(12)}_{d-1}(\Sigma_{d-1}) \ee if we want to manifest the codimension-one submanifold $\Sigma_{d-1}$ of spacetime that the defects wrap.

-\paragraph{1-morphisms.} The 1-morphisms of $\cC_\fT$ correspond to topological codimension-2 defects living at the intersection of two codimension-1 defects.
+\paragraph{1-morphisms.} The 1-morphisms of $\cC_\fT$ correspond to topological codimension-2 defects living at the intersection of two topological codimension-1 defects.
 More precisely, a topological codimension-2 defect $D_{d-2}$ living between codimension-1 defects $D_{d-1}$ and $D'_{d-1}$ (with suitable choice of orientations) corresponds to a 1-morphism from $D_{d-1}$ to $D'_{d-1}$.
 See figure \ref{fig:1morph_D1D2}.
 There is an additive structure on 1-morphisms: Let $D^{(i)}_{d-2}$ be distinct 1-morphisms from fixed object $D_{d-1}$ to fixed object $D'_{d-1}$.
-Then \be D_{d-2}:=\bigoplus_i n_iD^{(i)}_{d-2} \ee for $n_i\ge0$ is also a 1-morphism from $D_{d-1}$ to $D'_{d-1}$.
+Then \be D_{d-2}:=\bigoplus_i n_iD^{(i)}_{d-2} \ee for $n_i\ge0$ is also a 1-morphism from $D_{d-1}$ to $D'_{d-1}$, which has (for each value of $i$) $n_i$ number of vacua in which it behaves like defect $D^{(i)}_{d-2}$.